whitelunarium/pages_fork/hacks/digital famine/ai/submodule_4.md

 - 1: Which is a real-life example of Narrow AI?
 - 2: Which is a type of prompt engineering? (use from table)
 - 3: What is NOT a real life example of an AI API?

+Notes:

+DELETE Play again button on minigame
+Reroute to escaping the planet